CodeLouisville/FSJS-class-project/README.md

  }
  ```

-## jQuery, our POSTing hero
+## Fetch, our POSTing hero

 We're going to POST json-formatted data to an endpoint on our server which will do all the hard work.
 We already have a `POST /api/file` route, but currently it appends the file data to a static array (remember?
 We never changed that).

-First, we'll use jquery to POST the data, then we'll fix our POST route.
+First, we'll use fetch to POST the data, then we'll fix our POST route.

 1. Add the following to our `submitFileForm` function AFTER we create the fileData object.
   ```javascript